TRODELVY and Incidence of Alopecia in Patients with mBC

 Trodelvy® (sacituzumab govitecan-hziy)

-Incidence of Alopecia in Patients with mBC
+Incidence of Alopecia in Patients With mBC

 This document is in response to your request for information regarding Trodelvy® (sacituzumab govitecan-hziy [SG]) and incidence of alopecia in patients with metastatic breast cancer (mBC).